ooni/jafar/README.md

 ```
   -bad-proxy-address string
+        Address where the bad proxy should listen for TCP connections
+        (default "127.0.0.1:7117")
+  -bad-proxy-address-tls string
-        Address where the bad proxy should listen (default "127.0.0.1:7117")
+        Address where the bad proxy should listen for TLS connections
+        (default "127.0.0.1:7117")
 ```

 The bad proxy is a proxy that reads some bytes from any incoming connection and then closes the connection without replying anything.
 This simulates a proxy that is not working properly, hence the name of the module.

+When connecting using TLS, the above behaviour happens after the handshake.

 ## Examples